Some of the terminology we use for registration at JIBC, and what they mean.

 A term used in the JIBC Course Catalogue to identify upcoming classes of a specific course, which includes important details such as course dates, class times, and location.

-The name of the online service where students can pay for their courses and programs, carry out username and password resets, view academic history (unofficial transcripts) and grades, view and update user profiles, and provides Instructor information.
+The name of the online service where students can register for Continuing Studies courses, pay for programs and program courses, view academic history and grades, view tax information, view course schedules, and manage their user profiles.

 Academic credit for courses completed at other post-secondary institutions and other organizations where course or program equivalencies have been established.

-The name of the online service where students can register and pay for their courses.
-With WebAdvisor, students can access Instant Enrollment for Continuing Studies, view tax information, and view course schedules.
+The name of the online service where previously, students could register and pay for their courses, view tax information, and view course schedules.
+WebAdvisor has been decommissioned.
+All WebAdvisor features are now available through Self-Service.